Understanding canine body language

 by | Dog Care |

-While some pets enjoy meeting new people and animals, others prefer their own space, and only the company of those they are most familiar with.
-For this reason, it is important to understand a dog’s emotions, how they are expressed, and what to do when you see them.
-In this post you will find resources for socialization, dog bite prevention, and canine body language.
+While some pets enjoy meeting new people and animals, others prefer their own space, and the company of those they are most familiar with.
+For this reason, it is important to understand a dog’s signals, what they may mean, and what to do when you see them.
+Keep reading for resources on canine socialization and body language.

-Recognizing the signs of fear, anxiety, stress, and frustration, as soon as they begin, can help both dog parents and non-dog parents alike diffuse difficult situations or conflicts more swiftly, before it escalates into something more serious.
+Recognizing the signs of fear, anxiety, stress, and frustration, as soon as they begin can help both dog parents and non-dog parents alike.
+Which can help to manage difficult situations that may arise.

 General tips

-Practice the following tips to help keep your family safe during interactions with dogs:
+Practice the following tips for positive interactions with dogs:

 • Never approach a dog you don’t know, or one that is not with its family.